 ACCT 310 INTERMEDIATE ACCOUNTING I builds on the accounting foundation established in Principles of Accounting I and II.
-The course provides an in-depth study of the conceptual and technical issues surrounding the recording and reporting standards set forth by Generally Accepted Accounting Principles (GAAP).
-Prerequisite: ACCT 102 (or by permission of the instructor); sophomore standing.
+The course provides an in-depth study of the conceptual and technical issues surrounding the recording and reporting standards set forth by Generally Accepted Accounting Principles (GAAP) in the U.S. and compares and contrasts them to international accounting standards.
+Research via the Financial Accounting Standards Board (FASB) codification research system is introduced.
+Topics include: accounting theory; the accounting cycle; ethics; the financial statements and footnote disclosures; cash receivables; inventory; long-lived assets; and current liabilities.
+Prerequisite: ACCT 101 and 102.
+Prerequisite: ACCT 101 and 102 (or by permission of the instructor); sophomore standing.
 3 credits.

-ACCT 311 INTERMEDIATE ACCOUNTING II extends the students an in-depth study of the conceptual and technical issues surrounding the recording and reporting standards set forth by GAAP.
-Special reporting requirements for earnings per share, accounting for income taxes, pensions, leases, and interim reporting are addressed.
+ACCT 311 INTERMEDIATE ACCOUNTING II extends the students an in-depth study of the conceptual and technical issues surrounding the recording and reporting standards set forth by GAAP and international accounting standards.
+Research using the FASB codification research system is emphasized.
+Topics include longterm debt; equity; earnings per share; leases; pensions; income taxes; revenue recognition; investments; accounting changes; and the statement of cash flows.
 Prerequisite: ACCT 310 (or by permission of the instructor); sophomore standing.
 3 credits.